curl/curl/docs/CHECKSRC.md

     /* !checksrc! disable LONGLINE all */

-This will ignore the warning for overly long lines until later in the code it is enabled again:
+This will ignore the warning for overly long lines until it is re-enabled with:

     /* !checksrc! enable LONGLINE */

-If the enabling isn't done before the end of the file, it will be enabled automatically for the next file anyway.
+If the enabling isn't performed before the end of the file, it will be enabled automatically for the next file.

 You can also opt to ignore just N violations so that if you have a single long line you just can't shorten and is agreed to be fine anyway: